If your breast cancer is “HER2-positive,” it’s more aggressive than other types of breast tumors, but treatments can help.

 The FISH test uses fluorescent pieces of DNA that stick to the HER2 gene in cells, which can then be counted under a microscope.

-The SPOT-Light HER2 CISH and the Inform HER2 Dual ISH tests use stains that color HER2 genes in a tissue sample, so that they can be counted under a microscope.
+The SPOT-Light HER2 CISH and the Inform HER2 Dual ISH tests use stains that color HER2 genes in a tissue sample so they can be counted under a microscope.

 Sometimes the results of a single test aren't clear.
 If that happens, your doctor may order another type.